UCSSR

 Supported in all modern browsers without prefix.
 Works in IE9+ (without spread-radius in IE9).

-Use a small y-offset (2-4px), moderate blur (8-16px), no spread, and a semi-transparent black: `box-shadow: 0 2px 8px rgba(0,0,0,0.1)`.
+Use a small y-offset (2-4px), moderate blur (8-16px), no spread, and a semi-transparent black: box-shadow: 0 2px 8px rgba(0,0,0,0.1).
+Stack two or three layers with increasing blur for more realism.

 No. box-shadow is purely visual — it does not affect the element's size, position, or the layout of surrounding elements.
+Shadows can overflow the element's bounding box and overlap adjacent elements.

 Yes.
-Separate each shadow with a comma: `box-shadow: 0 1px 3px rgba(0,0,0,0.12), 0 1px 2px rgba(0,0,0,0.24)`.
+Separate each shadow with a comma: box-shadow: 0 1px 3px rgba(0,0,0,0.12), 0 1px 2px rgba(0,0,0,0.24).
 The first shadow is rendered on top.